-Escrowed decryption schemes are public-key encryption schemes with an escrowed decryption functionality that allows authorities to decrypt encrypted messages under investigation, following a protocol that involves a set of trusted entities called custodians; only if custodians collaborate, the requesting authority is capable of decrypting encrypted data.
-This type of cryptosystems represents an interesting trade-off to the privacy vs. surveillance dichotomy.
-In this paper, we propose two escrowed decryption schemes where we use proxy re-encryption to build the escrowed decryption capability, so that custodians re-encrypt ciphertexts, in a distributed way, upon request from an escrow authority, and the re-encrypted ciphertexts can be opened only by the escrow authority.
-Our first scheme, called EDS, follows an all-or-nothing approach, which means that escrow decryption only works when all custodians collaborate.
-Our second scheme, called TEDS, supports a threshold number of custodians for the escrow decryption operation.
-We propose definitions of semantic security with respect to the authorities, custodians and external entities, and prove the security of our schemes, under standard pairing-based hardness assumptions.
-Finally, we present theoretical and experimental analysis of performance of both schemes, which shows that they are applicable to real-world scenarios.
+Abstract: Escrowed decryption schemes (EDSs) are public-key encryption schemes with an escrowed decryption functionality that allows authorities to decrypt encrypted messages under investigation, following a protocol that involves a set of trusted entities called 'custodians'; only if custodians collaborate, the requesting authority is capable of decrypting encrypted data.
+This type of cryptosystem represents an interesting trade-off to privacy versus surveillance dichotomy.
+In this study, the authors propose two EDSs where they use proxy re-encryption to build the escrowed decryption capability, so that custodians re-encrypt ciphertexts, in a distributed way, upon request from an escrow authority, and the re-encrypted ciphertexts can be opened only by the escrow authority.
+Their first scheme, called EDS, follows an all-or-nothing approach, which means that escrow decryption only works when all custodians collaborate.
+Their second scheme, called threshold EDS, supports a threshold number of custodians for the escrow decryption operation.
+They propose definitions of semantic security with respect to the authorities, custodians and external entities, and prove the security of their schemes, under standard pairing-based hardness assumptions.
+Finally, they present a theoretical and experimental analysis of the performance of both schemes, which show that they are applicable to real-world scenarios.